czbiohub-sf/yogo/docs/cli.md

   --iou-thresh IOU_THRESH
                         intersection over union threshold for predictions (default: 0.5) --min-class-confidence-threshold MIN_CLASS_CONFIDENCE_THRESHOLD
-                        minimum confidence for a class to be considered - i.e. the max confidence must be greater than this value
+                        minimum confidence for a class to be considered - i.e. the max confidence must be greater than this value (default: 0.0) --heatmap-mask-path HEATMAP_MASK_PATH
-                        (default: 0.0)
-  --heatmap-mask-path HEATMAP_MASK_PATH
-                        path to heatmap mask for the run (default: None) --path-to-images PATH_TO_IMAGES
+                        path to heatmap mask for the run (default: None)
-                        path to image or images --path-to-zarr PATH_TO_ZARR
-                        path to zarr file
 ```

 There are actually two required arguments here: